Re-Volt-America/RVA/README.md

 ```

 #### Database Setup
+Both MongoDB and Redis come configured to work on "localhost" by default.
+If you run the application with Docker, make
+sure to change "localhost" for "mongo" and "redis" respectively.
+For example, in the `monoid.yml` file, you would have
+to change `- "localhost:27017"` to `- "mongo:27017"`.

 ##### MongoDB
 You may edit your MongoDB client configuration from the `config/mongoid.yml` file.
 Since Mongo is running on its default
 port, you don't need to do anything here.
 Default settings should suffice.
 You may modify this file in case you want to